Jabulani-N/holbertonschool-low_level_programming/search_algorithms/README.md

 * * this means it checked index 2 and found `42`

+The algorithm will print each checked index, either up to and including the index containing the targt value, or the final index.
+Whichever comes first.

 ## task1

 tested via `gcc -Wall -Wextra -Werror -pedantic -std=gnu89 1-main.c 1-binary.c -o 1-binary`